adhes14/quiz-builder/README.md

 ### Question types
 Add support for a new question type called *NUMERIC*, and associate the next validations *REQUIRED* and *MIN* to it.
 Remember that you need to convert the values to int

 ### Validations
+You'll notice that several validations are implemented but they are not being applied.
+Add the required to code to apply validations when the user is filling the quiz.

-We want to support other kind of validations for question's answer, some of them are:
+We also want to support other kind of validations for question's answer, some of them are:
    * Text validations
      * Max length
      * Only uppercase text